Delta SkyMiles Gold Business Credit Card Review

 Why This Card Could Be Right For You

-The Delta SkyMiles Gold Business card is American Express's entry-level Delta-specific business card.
-It offers a 60,000-point sign-up bonus after spending $4,000 in the first six months.
-This card can be an excellent introduction to airline-specific credit cards, though its value diminishes once the $150 annual fee kicks in after the first year.
+The Delta SkyMiles Gold Business card is American Express's entry-level Delta business card.
+It offers a 60,000 (current special 90,000)-mile sign-up bonus after spending $4,000 (currently $6,000) in the first six months.
+The card's value is strongest in the first year, when the annual fee is waived and the welcome offer provides an easy way to build some Delta miles.

 Key benefits include:

-- $150 in annual Delta Stay credits, which effectively offsets the annual fee
+- $150 in annual Delta Stays credits, which can largely offset the annual fee

 - Zone 5 priority boarding